Abhishek-86-64/computer-graphics-lab/README.md

 <span style="font-size:14px">

-## You can use Turbo C saves you the trouble of but I REFUSE TO, like any other SANE Human Being.
+## You can use Turbo C saves you the trouble but I REFUSE TO, like any other SANE Human Being.

 </span>